-How Does A Business Owner Handle Third Party Aarehousing And Fulfillment?
+How Does A Business Owner Handle Third-Party Logistics?

-Fulfill your own orders, either independently or with a team.
+- Fulfill your orders, either independently or with a team.

-Work with a third-party who will handle your storage, production and delivery.
+- Work with a contract packaging company who will handle your storage, production, and delivery.

 Doing your own orders is flexible and cheap.

-This works best for businesses that are just starting out or businesses that have unique packaging needs where most third parties don't have the capabilities or technology to reproduce.
+This works best for businesses that are just starting out or businesses with unique packaging needs where most third parties don't have the capabilities or technology to reproduce.

-If your business is growing quickly and you have the resources, an outsourcing partner can give you a lot of time back to focus on scaling your company and doing what you do best.
+If your business is growing and you have the resources, a contract packaging partner can give you a lot of time back to focus on scaling your company and doing what you do best.

-The obvious benefit to outsourcing is that you don't have to package or store anything yourself.
+The obvious benefit of outsourcing is that you don't have to package or store anything yourself.
 Here are some more reasons:

 Many companies offer flexible pricing so that as you grow or as your industry seasons cycle, they adapt with you.
 Renting warehouse space usually requires a long-term commitment.

-When starting out, most businesses will fulfill their own orders and gradually bring on a third-party as needed.
+When starting, most businesses will fulfill their own orders and gradually bring on a third party as needed.
 But when should you start?
 There's a large variety of companies that can fit any sized business, but here are a few signs it might be time to switch:

-Many industries are seasonal, so if you see your sales doing better or worse at certain times of year, it doesn't make sense to commit to staff increases.
-A third-party will be able to scale back operations as sales slow or a promotion comes to an end.
-If your business sees ebbs and flows, finding a partner can be a huge help for managing your space and your people.
+Many industries are seasonal, so if you see your sales doing better or worse at certain times of the year, it doesn't make sense to commit to staff increases.
+A third party will be able to scale back operations as sales slow or promotions come to an end.
+If your business sees ebbs and flows, finding a partner can be a massive help for managing your space and your people.

 What Does Fulfillment Look Like?